-|Located southwest of the Korean Peninsula, Jejudo Island (제주도) is a volcanic island in the shape of an oval that measures 73km from west to east, and 31km from north to south.
-As Korea’s most southern region, the weather on Jejudo Island remains significantly warmer than the mainland even during the cold winter months.
-Jejudo Island is sometimes referred to as “Samdado Island” (삼다도, meaning the “three many”) because of its abundance of rocks, women, and wind.
+|Located southwest of the Korean Peninsula, Jeju-do Island (제주도) is a volcanic island in the shape of an oval that measures 73km from west to east, and 31km from north to south.
+As Korea’s most southern region, the weather on Jeju-do Island remains significantly warmer than the mainland even during the cold winter months.
+Jeju-do Island is sometimes referred to as “Samda-do Island” (삼다도, meaning the “three many”) because of its abundance of rocks, women, and wind.
 Wind from the ocean blows steadily throughout the year and past volcanic activity has littered the island with an assortment of beautiful and unusually-shaped black rocks.
 The island’s reputation of having an abundance of women points back to the time when fishing was the primary means of income and many men were lost at sea.

 Before the invention of modern means of transportation, travel to and from the mainland was often a difficult and dangerous journey that few attempted.
 Since the island was cut off from the mainland in this way, the people on the island developed their own unique culture and dialect.

-Out of this culture was born a set of unusual icons that demonstrate the uniqueness of the island
+Out of this culture a set of unusual icons that demonstrate the uniqueness of the island

-Every visitor to Jeju is sure to see their fair share of Dolhareubang (돌하르방, literally "old grandfather stone statues”).
+Every visitor to Jeju is sure to see a fair share of Dolhareubang (돌하르방, literally "old grandfather stone statues”).
 Sometimes serious-looking, sometimes almost comical, these statues dot the landscape and have become one of the most widely-recognized symbols of the island.

 The word “Galot” (갈옷) refers to traditional Jeju clothing that is dyed with persimmon juice.
 Often associated with the area’s agricultural way of life, these orange-hued, lightweight pieces of clothing are a trademark of Jeju.

-as Oreum (오름) in Jeju dialect)) are found all across the island.
+as Oreum (오름) in Jeju dialect) are found all across the island.
 There are said to be more than 365 oreums, more than one for each day of the year!
-The "Jeju Olle" paths offer a great opportunity to explore this unique landscape, leading visitors among quiet places off the beaten path.
+The "Jeju Olle" paths offer a great opportunity to explore these unique landscapes, leading visitors among quiet places off the beaten path.

 Jeju’s phenomenal natural beauty, historical legacies, quirky museums, and array of water sports make it one of the best vacation spots in Korea.

 from the very center of the island.
 Seongsan Ilchulbong Peak has been recognized for its sedimentological characteristics and is one of the best places in the world to study Surtseyan-type volcanic eruptions.
-The third and final World Heritage Site is Geomunoreum Lava Tube System, one of the most extensive series of lava tube caves in the world.
+The third and final World Heritage Site is Geomun